ueaner/drag-3fg/README.md

 # Three Finger Drag for Wayland/KDE
-This is essentially a fork of marsqing's [`libinput-three-finger-drag`](https://github.com/marsqing/libinput-three-finger-drag), but built for computers with touchpads running in Wayland sessions (notably KDE Plasma 6).
+This program builds off marsqing's [`libinput-three-finger-drag`](https://github.com/marsqing/libinput-three-finger-drag), adapting it for computers with touchpads running in Wayland sessions (notably KDE Plasma 6).
 It does this by substituing the `xdo` calls in marsqing's original for write-calls directly to [`/dev/uinput`](https://www.kernel.org/doc/html/v4.12/input/uinput.html) (via Rust's `input-linux` crate), which lies beneath the display server layer.
 This (in theory) allows the program to run in any desktop environment that has libinput installed, which includes both KDE Plasma and GNOME.

+## What is three-finger dragging?

+Three-finger dragging is a feature originally for trackpads on Mac devices: instead of holding down the left click on the pad to drag, you can simply rest three fingers on the trackpad to start a mouse hold, and move the fingers together to continue the drag in whatever direction you move them in.
+In short, it interprets three fingers on the trackpad as a mouse-down input, and motion with three fingers afterwards for mouse movement.
+It can be quite handy, as it will save your hand some effort for moving windows around and highlighting text.

+Here is [an example](https://www.youtube.com/watch?v=-Fy6imaiHWE) of three-finger dragging in action on a MacBook.

 ## Installation